Take the Kids Back in Time at the New York Renaissance Faire

 Wear comfortable shoes and sunblock: You're going to be doing a lot of walking around outside.

 Check the map and schedule in advance: The map gives you the lay of the land, and the stage schedule is posted the Wednesday before each weekend.
 It's easy to lose track of time browsing the seemingly endless sea of vendors.
-(If you want to avoid most of the vendors when you enter the festival, make a quick left onto the High Road (which has none) and then cross Robin Hood's Bridge.
-From there, you can access the main grounds and bypass most of them.

 Not all face painters are created equal: Watch them work before you decide who to go with and what design you want.
 Different artists worked on my two kids at the same time, and one ended up having to fix the other's not-so-fine work.